kubernetes/community/community-membership.md

 - Reviewer of the codebase for at least 3 months
 - Primary reviewer for at least 10 substantial PRs to the codebase
 - Reviewed or merged at least 30 PRs to the codebase
-- Nominated by an area/component owner
+- Nominated by a subproject owner
-  - With no objections from other owners
+  - With no objections from other subproject owners
   - Done through PR to update the top-level OWNERS file

 ### Responsibilities and privileges